skip to content

 • Your data may contain information that can be considered sensitive for environmental or cultural reasons.
 An example could be location information (e.g. geographical co-ordinates) of endangered plant and animal species, or of archaeological sites that necessitate protection.
 You can still share these data openly but you may need to redact some information, providing a general description of what has been redacted and why.

-9. Have you discussed your dataset deposit with any co-authors of the dataset?
+9. Have you discussed your research data deposit with any of the co-authors?

-If your dataset has co-authors, are they aware that you are depositing a dataset in Apollo and are they happy with the dataset’s content, description and licence?
+If your dataset has co-authors, are they aware that you are depositing the data in Apollo and are they happy with the content, description and licence?

 More detailed information:

-• You may be depositing the dataset on behalf of the dataset author and any co-authors.
+• You may be depositing the data on behalf of the data's author and any co-authors.
 If so, ensure that you have been given permission to do so.

-• If you are an author of the dataset and have dataset co-authors (or co-creators) then ensure that they are aware that you are depositing the dataset in Apollo.
-This gives your co-authors the opportunity to raise any issues regarding the dataset prior to publication, and to raise any concerns regarding Intellectual Property Rights, contractual obligations, funder obligations, and dataset licence choice.
+• If you are an author of the data to be deposited and have co-authors (or co-creators) then ensure that they are aware that you are depositing the data in Apollo.
+This gives your co-authors the opportunity to raise any issues regarding the data prior to publication, and to raise any concerns regarding Intellectual Property Rights, contractual obligations, funder obligations, and licence choice.

-10. Have you given your dataset a meaningful title?
+10. Have you given your research output a meaningful title?

-Name your dataset so that it is informative and corresponds to any associated publication.
-The dataset title will be part of its citation, to be used by you and others.
-The dataset title must not be identical to the title of any associated publication but it can incorporate the publication title verbatim.
+Name your research output so that it is informative and corresponds to any associated publication.
+The title will be part of its citation, to be used by you and others.
+The title must not be identical to the title of any associated publication but it can incorporate the publication title verbatim.

 More detailed information:

-• Your dataset title, along with names of the dataset’s authors and date of publication in Apollo, will form the basis of the citation for your dataset.
-This citation will be used by you in the reference list of the article associated with your dataset, and by others who cite your dataset.
+• Your research output title, along with names of the authors and date of publication in Apollo, will form the basis of the citation for your data.
+This citation will be used by you in the reference list of the article associated with your data, and by others who cite your data.

-• For dataset’s supporting articles we recommend the following convention for your dataset title: ‘Research data supporting [enter title of article/chapter/thesis]’.
-Your dataset metadata is indexed by Google so having an informative title helps your dataset to be discovered during internet searches.
+• The metadata is indexed by Google so having an informative title helps your data to be discovered during internet searches.

-11. Have you described your dataset so that others are able to understand and reuse your data effectively?
+11. Have you described your data so that others are able to understand and reuse your data effectively?

 Good data documentation avoids the risk that your data will be misinterpreted and misused by others.
-Ensure your dataset is well-described in the Elements form so that others can understand what the dataset contains, the study it relates to, and how the data were created.
-We encourage you to upload additional dataset documentation files to facilitate understanding and reuse of your data.
+Ensure your data is well-described in the Elements form so that others can understand what the data contains, the study it relates to, and how the data were created.
+We encourage you to upload additional documentation files such as Readme file to facilitate understanding and reuse of your data.

 More detailed information:

-• We expect you to provide comprehensive information about your dataset in the Elements form.
-This metadata is published alongside your dataset and is indexed by Google, making your dataset easier to find in internet searches and more likely to be used and cited.
+• We expect you to provide comprehensive information about your data in the Elements form.
+This metadata is published alongside your data and is indexed by Google, making your data easier to find in internet searches and more likely to be used and cited.

-• Use the ‘Detailed description’ field in the form to provide: a description of the dataset’s content (e.g. files, folders, raw data, processed data, and supporting information such as code, protocols or data dictionaries); information about the study the dataset derives from; methodologies used to produce and process the data (including instruments and any relevant settings); any limitations of the dataset; details of any third-party data (e.g. attribution, citations, licence terms).
+• Use the ‘Detailed description’ field in the form to provide: a description of the dataset or software/code’s content (e.g. files, folders, raw data, processed data, and supporting information such as code, protocols or data dictionaries); information about where the study data derives from; methodologies used to produce and process the data (including instruments and any relevant settings); any limitations of the data; details of any third-party data (e.g. attribution, citations, licence terms).

 • If the data you are depositing meets a specific metadata standard or schema, please include a reference (URI) to the standard or schema in the data documentation.
 Incorporating the correct metadata terms into your data documention (either in the Elements form or in a separate file, such as a Readme file) will help you to meet quality standards for your discipline.
 The Digital Curation Centre provides examples of disciplinary metadata and you can also search Fairsharing.org for metadata standards.